Beverley Park

 Beverley Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Beverley Park's dwelling structure, as per the latest Census, consisted of 74.6% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-The home ownership level in Beverley Park was 41.0%, with the remaining dwellings either mortgaged (32.7%) or rented (26.3%).
-The median monthly mortgage repayment in the area was $3,000, higher than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $540, compared to Sydney metro's $470.
-Nationally, Beverley Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Beverley Park, as per the latest Census, consisted of 74.6% houses and 25.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This differs from Sydney metropolitan area's composition which was 55.9% houses and 44.1% other dwellings.
+Home ownership in Beverley Park stood at 41.0%, with the rest of dwellings either mortgaged (32.7%) or rented (26.3%).
+The median monthly mortgage repayment in Beverley Park was $3,000, higher than Sydney metro's average of $2,427.
+The median weekly rent figure in Beverley Park was recorded at $540, compared to Sydney metro's $470.
+Nationally, Beverley Park's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing